 Everyone could use some extra cash, especially in retirement years.
 And while options for generating additional retirement income once seemed limited, reverse mortgages have provided today’s seniors with access to another source of wealth—their home equity.

 Designed for homeowners ages 62 and older, a Home Equity Conversion Mortgage (HECM)—also known as a reverse mortgage—lets you access a portion of the equity in your home to use as you wish.
-And with today’s seniors owning $7.54 trillion in housing wealth1, you may have more equity in your home than you think.
+And with today’s seniors owning over $11 trillion in housing wealth,1 you may have more equity in your home than you think.

 Just like a traditional “forward” mortgage, the process to secure a reverse mortgage loan has multiple steps.
 From initial education and getting all of your questions answered, to signing the closing documents and receiving your funds, these steps are all part of the lifecycle of a loan—and do not happen overnight.
 So how long does the process take?